(Updated February 2020)

 Here’s the thing about portfolios (and I say this as someone who has managed a lot of writers over the years): You have no way of knowing how much editing went into the piece after the writer submitted it.
 In most cases, it’s easier to fix things yourself than to send it back to the writer, so the finished product might look very different from the writer’s version.
 I’m not saying that portfolios are worthless, but I am cautioning you to look for work published on a variety of platforms.
 (It’s pretty unlikely that every single site that publishes the writer’s work has an awesome editor willing to cover for them.)

 The casual tone of blogging has led to the myth that actual technical skills — you know, like grammar, spelling, and punctuation — are only important to other writers.
 Not true.
 Trust me on this, there are plenty of non-writers out there who pick up on those errors and will conclude that you and your brand are stupid and/or sloppy for not catching them yourself.

-I don’t expect you to accept my opinions as gospel any more than I’d expect you to accept best practices as gospel.
+I don’t expect you to accept my opinions as gospel any more than I’d expect you to accept supposed content marketing rules as gospel.
 That would make me quite the hypocrite.
 I just encourage you to run the “everybody knows that” stuff through a common sense filter.
 If it works, great — adopt it and make it your own.
 If not — trust your judgment.
 Just because the cool kids are doing it, that doesn’t mean you have to.